 When homeowners don't pay their property taxes, the overdue amount becomes a lien on the property.
 A lien effectively makes the property act as collateral for the debt.
 All states have laws that allow the local government to sell a home through a tax sale process to collect delinquent taxes.
 Accordingly, if you don't pay the real property taxes on your Missouri home, you'll likely face a tax sale, which is a public auction.

 But the winning bidder at the sale doesn't immediately get ownership of the property.
 Many homeowners will get a year-long redemption period to get caught up on the overdue taxes—plus penalties, interest, and fees—before this happens.
 Though you might get less time, or no time, depending on the circumstances.
 Delinquent taxpayers who don't pay off the property taxes after the sale during the redemption period, however, will permanently lose ownership of their home.

-Under Missouri law, when you don't pay your property taxes, the county collector is permitted to sell your home at a tax sale to pay the overdue taxes, interest, and other charges (Mo.
+Under Missouri law, when you don't pay your property taxes, the county collector is permitted to sell your home at a tax sale to pay the overdue taxes, interest, and other charges.
+(Mo.
 Ann.
-Stat. § § 140.150, 140.190).
-(Missouri law also provides an alternative procedure to enforce the payment of taxes for certain places in Missouri.
-This article focuses on tax sales under Chapter 140 of the Missouri Revised Statutes.
-To find out what specific procedures are used where you live, consult with an attorney.)
+Stat. § 140.150, § 140.190).
+A tax sale must happen within three years, though state law permits an earlier sale if the taxes are delinquent.
+(Mo.
+Ann.
+Stat. § 140.160).

-You can prevent the tax sale from taking place by paying the delinquent taxes, penalty, interest, and costs at any time before the sale (Mo.
+You can prevent the tax sale from taking place by paying the delinquent taxes, penalty, interest, and costs at any time before the sale.
+(Mo.
 Ann.
 Stat. § 140.150).